How to Use Personality Assessments to Find a Career You Love

 Don’t just look at your strengths individually; examine how they work together to form a way of working that is completely unique to you.

-A person who is great at spotting relevant paths and issues by inspiring others with a vision for the future (“strategic" and “futuristic” strengths) will likely want different career attributes than someone who is great at spotting relevant paths and issues by understanding the present through researching its history (“strategic” and “context” strengths).
+A person who is great at spotting relevant paths and issues by inspiring others with a vision for the future (“strategic" and “futuristic,” according to Clifton) will likely want different career attributes than someone who is great at spotting relevant paths and issues by understanding the present through researching its history (“strategic” and “context” strengths).

 3. Energy Leadership Index Assessment